Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental Evaluation

 \subsection{Efficient Adaptation in Non-Stationary Federations}

 We evaluate how F-CMs behave in \emph{non-stationary} federations where new clients join or leave during training and introduce previously unseen concepts, requiring the shared model to expand.
-Figure \ref{fig:convergence} reports the average validation task loss over communication rounds on the same datasets and instantiations of the previous experiment.
-In particular, we compare: \textbf{F-CMs} (ours), \textbf{S-F-CMs} (ours without architecture adaptation), and \textbf{S-F-CMs Reinit} (re-training from scratch whenever new clients join).
+Fig.\ref{fig:convergence} reports the average validation task loss over communication rounds on the same datasets and instantiations of the previous experiment.
+We compare: \textbf{F-CMs} (ours), \textbf{S-F-CMs} (without architecture adaptation), and \textbf{S-F-CMs Reinit} (re-training from scratch whenever new clients join).

-\textbf{Across all datasets and both architectures, F-CMs consistently achieve better and faster convergence.} They reach lower task loss than S-F-CMs, and avoid the slow recovery of the re-initialization baseline.
-Beyond accuracy, these results show a clear gain in \emph{training compute-efficiency} in evolving federations.
-By design, F-CMs adapt only the modules affected by newly introduced concepts or dependencies, resulting in sparse parameter changes (e.g., $8\%$--$43\%$ across settings), compared to $0\%$ for S-F-CMs (which cannot incorporate new concepts) and $100\%$ for S-F-CMs Reinit (full re-training).
-Full results on the fraction of parameters changed are reported in Appendix~\ref{app:params_changed}.
-These results highlight that \textbf{modular architecture adaptation yields a substantially more convergence-efficient strategy} for continual federation growth, preserving previously learned knowledge while integrating new supervision.
+\textbf{Across all datasets and both architectures, F-CMs converge faster and to lower task loss.} F-CMs outperform S-F-CMs and avoid the slow recovery of the reinitialization baseline, which erases knowledge accumulated from earlier clients.
+This translates into greater \emph{adaptation efficiency} in evolving federations: F-CMs modify only the modules affected by newly introduced concepts or dependencies, yielding sparse parameter changes (e.g., $8\%$--$61\%$ across settings), compared to $0\%$ for S-F-CMs (which cannot incorporate new concepts) and $100\%$ for S-F-CMs Reinit.
+Full results on parameter changes and additional plots for the remaining instantiations are reported in App.~\ref{app:params_changed} and~\ref{app:convergence_cbm_cgm}.
+These results highlight that modular architecture adaptation yields a more convergence-efficient strategy for continual federation growth, preserving previously learned knowledge while integrating new supervision.